-Registering for a Windows Developer account and reserving names in the Windows Dev Center
+Registering for a Windows Developer account and reserving names in Partner Center

-The Windows Dev Center dashboard lets you publish and manage all of your apps for Windows devices.
+Partner Center lets you publish and manage all of your apps for Windows devices.
 You can sign up for a developer account here, and refer to the opening a developer account documentation for any questions you may have about the sign up process.

 You will need a Microsoft account to sign up for a developer account.